This post was most recently updated on April 28th, 2019.Reading Time: 3 minutes.

 - Try the deployment/publish again – it should work now.

 In case you STILL encounter this problem, you may have to actually use some slightly blackish magic to map your code to somewhere on your file system where your paths become shorter.
 Symbolic links might help you – but I never had to go that deep.
+If this doesn’t fix your issue, let me know in the comments section below!

 He's been a developer from 2004 (starting with PHP and Java), and he's been bending and twisting SharePoint into different shapes since MOSS.
 Nowadays he's not only working on SharePoint, but also on .NET projects, Azure, Office 365 and a lot of other stuff.